JNet performance tips

 Performance impact

-The cost per event at each gate, measured in a sustained JVM-originated stream on a GitHub Actions runner (2.6.7+, 1 000 000 iterations):
+The cost per event at each gate, measured in a sustained JVM-originated stream on a GitHub Actions runner (latest version, 1 000 000 iterations):

-With byIndex = true and first-gate discard, the per-event cost (~41–45 ns) is within the range of raw JNI overhead measured on dedicated bare-metal hardware — despite running on a shared CI runner and crossing the JVM↔CLR boundary.
-The second gate adds ~25–30 ns for the raw data availability step, still roughly 70× cheaper than full processing.
+With byIndex = true and ListenerShallManageEventIndex, the per-event cost reaches 35 ns on both .NET 8 and .NET 10 — within the range of raw JNI call overhead on dedicated bare-metal hardware, despite running on a shared CI runner and crossing the JVM↔CLR boundary.

 Tip